Skip over navigation

 Sailing Kalkan, Kas, Finike & Antalya

-The area is famed for its blue translucent seas and certainly less crowded than the Marmaris and Fetiye area.
+The area is famed for its blue translucent seas and certainly less crowded than the Marmaris and Fetiye stretch.